 What Is Spiritual Care?

-All persons have spiritual needs.
-Some persons have religious needs.
+All people have spiritual needs.
+Some people have religious needs.
 The Pastoral Care Services Department works to help patients, family members and staff address both spiritual and religious needs.

 What do we mean by "spiritual needs"?